Why Your Leads Stop Listening to You

 Value is content that moves people along their journey to address a problem, fear, frustration, or opportunity.
 It is content that sells WITHOUT selling – because you’re establishing your authority in your subject.

 And, assuming you are regularly creating and providing your content to the people on your list, it’s a way to keep you top-of-mind with the folks on your list who are not ready to buy, set a meeting, or get a free consultation.
+Of course, how you deliver that value matters too—a strategic lead magnet approach can amplify your reach and bring the right people onto your list in the first place.

 This becomes a bit of a journey, so bear with me for a moment or two.

 If you don’t know what’s bugging them, you can’t provide insight in how to solve it or move forward, right?
 So you’ve got to know that.
-You can ask them – set up 15-minute conversations with 10-20 of your perfect potential customers and ask them about their biggest challenges, fears, frustrations, and opportunities.
-Use that information to create content that will help them.
-(You can get those questions here.)
+You can ask them – set up 15-minute conversations with 10-20 of your perfect potential customers and ask them about their biggest challenges, fears, frustrations, and opportunities (You can get those questions here.).

 If you’re uncomfortable with interviewing your perfect potential customers, I encourage you to find a way to get comfortable. 🙂 Trust me, it gets easier after you have the first couple of conversations.
 Or you could ask yourself these questions –